iaiting/vduclient/README.md

 - `-write [token] [text]`     Writes text at the beginning of a file
 - `-read [token] [cmpText]`   Reads text of the length of 'cmpText' from the beginning of a file and compares them

 All of the mentioned actions can be issued to a running instance of the VDU Client.
+This is true even when outside of testing mode.

 # Credits

 Client developed using Microsoft Visual Studio 2019 Community with valid Free Licence, using MFC/ATL Build tools v142 and Windows 10.0 SDK, at https://visualstudio.microsoft.com/cs/vs/community/